 The language of Waiver Interim Final Rule is not completely clear, however.
-In another passage, CMS states that the Participation Waiver applies to ACO participants and "ACO related arrangements with outside providers and suppliers, such as hospitals, specialists, or post-acute care facilities that might not be part of the ACO but have a role in coordinating and managing care for ACO patients."34 Drug and device manufacturers may not fall within the scope of these "outside providers and suppliers" protected by the waiver; even if they are, it is possible that the Participation Waiver protects ACOs in connection with arrangements with outside manufacturers, but does not protect the manufacturers themselves.
-In addition, CMS and OIG specifically solicit comments on whether they should modify the waivers to exclude "outside party arrangements" involving entities that are not participants of the ACO.35
+In another passage, CMS states that the Participation Waiver applies to ACO participants and "ACO related arrangements with outside providers and suppliers, such as hospitals, specialists, or post-acute care facilities that might not be part of the ACO but have a role in coordinating and managing care for ACO patients."
+Drug and device manufacturers may not fall within the scope of these "outside providers and suppliers" protected by the waiver; even if they are, it is possible that the Participation Waiver protects ACOs in connection with arrangements with outside manufacturers, but does not protect the manufacturers themselves.

-C. Shared Savings Distribution Waiver
+Shared Savings Distribution Waiver

-Under the Shared Savings Distribution Waiver, the Stark Law, the Gainsharing CMP, and the AKA are waived with respect to distributions or use of shared savings earned by an ACO, provided that: (1) the ACO remains in good standing under its participation agreement; (2) the shared savings are earned by the ACO pursuant to the MSSP; (3) the shared savings are earned by the ACO during the terms of its participation agreement, even if the shared savings are actually distributed or used after the expiration of that agreement; and (4) the shared savings are distributed to or among the ACO's participants or its ACO providers/ suppliers, or are used for activities that are reasonably related to the purposes of the MSSP.
-36 Furthermore, with respect to waiver of the Gainsharing CMP, payments of shared savings distributions made directly or indirectly from a hospital to a physician may not be made knowingly to induce the physician to reduce or limit "medically necessary" items or services to patients under the direct care of the physician.37
+Under the Shared Savings Distribution Waiver, the Stark Law, the Gainsharing CMP, and the AKA are waived with respect to distributions or use of shared savings earned by an ACO, provided that: (1) the ACO remains in good standing under its participation agreement; (2) the shared savings are earned by the ACO pursuant to the MSSP; (3) the shared savings are earned by the ACO during the terms of its participation agreement, even if the shared savings are actually distributed or used after the expiration of that agreement; and (4) the shared savings are distributed to or among the ACO's participants or its ACO providers/suppliers, or are used for activities that are reasonably related to the purposes of the MSSP.35 Furthermore, with respect to waiver of the Gainsharing CMP, payments of shared savings distributions made directly or indirectly from a hospital to a physician may not be made knowingly to induce the physician to reduce or limit "medically necessary" items or services to patients under the direct care of the physician.

-CMS and OIG explain that they will interpret "medical necessity" for purposes of this waiver consistent with Medicare program rules and accepted standards of practice.38 Because any Part B drugs or devices that are covered by Medicare must be medically necessary, 39 under this interpretation of "medical necessity," any payment of shared savings distributions that induces a physician to limit the provision of Part B drugs or devices would not be protected by this waiver.

-However, CMS and OIG also state that distributions of shared savings by an ACO that incentivize the provision of alternate and appropriate medically necessary care consistent with the purposes of the MSSP are also protected
+CMS and OIG explain that they will interpret "medical necessity" for purposes of this waiver consistent with Medicare program rules and accepted standards of practice.
+Because any Part B drugs or devices that are covered by Medicare must be medically necessary, 38 under this interpretation of "medical necessity," any payment of shared savings distributions that induces a physician to limit the provision of Part B drugs or devices would not be protected by this waiver.
+However, CMS and OIG also state that distributions of shared savings by an ACO that incentivize the provision of alternate and appropriate medically necessary care consistent with the purposes of the MSSP are also protected by this waiver.
+39 This statement could be interpreted to protect payments to physicians that induce them to substitute one medically necessary product for another.
+As such, this statement seems inconsistent with the text of the shared savings distribution waiver, which excludes payments made "to induce the physician to reduce or limit medically necessary items or services."